dkaberna/options_calculator/README.md

 The following features have been written in C++:

 1.Exact Solutions of One-Factor Plain Options.
-    This feature of code calculates plain (European) equity options (with zero dividends) and their sensitivies.
+    This feature of code calculates plain (European) equity options (with zero dividends) and their sensitivities.
 These options can be exercised at expiry time T only.

 The parameters whose values that need to be initialized are:
 • T (expiry time/maturity).
 This is a number, e.g. T = 1 means one year.
 K (strike price).